Shuv0123/cloud_computing_with_AWS/R&D.md

 ## Routing table
 A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

+eg. traffic light, controls and diverts the traffic in the internet

 ## WHat is a subnet
 A subnet, or subnetwork, is a network inside a network.
 Subnets make networks more efficient.
 Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.